uclahedp/uclahedp/MetadataKeyFormat.md

 "roll" (float): Angle, in degrees, that the probe was rotate about its central (x) axis.
 This is included during the rotation correction phase, and can be used to correct a probe that was misaligned.

+"rot_center_{xyz}" (float): Required only for probes that rotate on a ball valve (like the LAPD probe drives).
+This specifies the center position of the ball valve, for use in angle corrections.

+"ax_pol_{xyz}" (-1 or 1): Direction of the motion axis relative to the experiment coordinate system.
+Set to -1 if they are anti-parallel.
+If this keyword is not included, a value of 1 is assumed by default.
+Currently motion axes at an angle to the experiment coordinate system are not supported (but theoretically could be added...)

-Probes Using LAPD Motor Drives:
+**Probes Using LAPD Motor Drives:**

 "motion_controller" (str): Which LAPD drive was associated with the probe.
 Example "6K Compumotor", "NI_XYZ"

 "motion_receptacle" (int): Which instance of that motor drive was used?
 Starts at 1.
 For example, 6K Compumotor can control four XY drives, labeled 1,2,3,4

-"rot_center_{xyz}" (float): Required only for probes that rotate on a ball valve (LAPD probe drives).
-This specifies the center position of the ball valve, for use in angle corrections.

-Bdot Probes:
+**Probes Using HRR-Controlled Motor Drives:**

+"{xyz}pos_resource" (int): Resource number for each channel of the probe drive.

+"{xyz}pos_chan" (int): Channel number for each channel of the probe drive.

+**Bdot Probes:**

 "{xyz}atten" (float): Attenuation on each axis of the probe.
 Required to be in dB currently?

-Langmuir Probes:
+**Langmuir Probes:**

 "atten" (float): Attenuation on the digizer.